tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/introduction_to_widgets.md

 !warning
 Conditional build
-Please remember that the build method is not executed every time the widget is created, it will not run when the markup is already built.
+Please remember that build method is not executed every time the widget is created, it will not run when the markup is already build

 Also, the widget is registered in the core engine by `tau.engine.defineWidget` method, with it's name, selector and public methods list for jQuery Mobile compatibility (if